 You can get involved with Berkeley Lab by making a gift today.
 Below are some suggestions on ways to direct your donation so you can help the lab bring science solutions to the world.

-Supporting these early career scientists has an enormous and valuable impact on the lab.
+Supporting these young scientists has an enormous and valuable impact on the lab.
 We know from research that diverse teams create better science, and therefore, recruiting a more diverse lab will help us build a stronger future.

-Your gift to the Lawrence Diversity Fellowships will be pooled with gifts from others - current employees, retirees, and friends of Berkeley Lab - and then awarded annually to fellows.
+Your gift to the Berkeley Bridge Fellowships will be pooled with gifts from others - current employees, retirees, and friends of Berkeley Lab - and then awarded annually to fellows.

 The Berkeley Lab Postdoc Association (BLPA) is a volunteer organization run by postdocs to enrich postdocs’ scientific careers through various social and professional events and activities.